 DUP Percentage Program by The Strength Athlete is a single block that programs for 3 days a week of training.

-Each of the lifts are split up into different energy system days.
-We have a power day, strength day, and a hypertrophy day.
+Each of the lifts is split up into different energy system days.
+We have a power day, a strength day, and a hypertrophy day.

 About the DUP Percentage Program by The Strength Athlete: